 CASA (Court Appointed Special Advocates) of Grayson County is a non-profit organization of volunteer advocates who speak up on behalf of abused and neglected children.

 CASA of Grayson County is part of a national volunteer movement that began in 1977 when Judge David Soukup in Seattle decided he needed to know more about the children whose lives were in his hands.
-His solution was to ask community volunteers to act as a “voice in court” for abused and neglected children.
-These Court Appointed Special Advocate® (CASAs) provided him with the detailed information he needed to safeguard the children’s best interests and ensure that they were placed in safe, permanent homes as quickly as possible.
+His solution was to ask community volunteers to act as a “voice in court” for children involved in the child welfare system.
+These Court Appointed Special Advocate® (CASAs) provided him with the detailed information he needed to safeguard the children’s best interests.
 The program was so successful that it was copied around the nation.